Louis Lambros

 • A representative from the Municipality will be out to measure the street and collect preliminary data for use in bidding the contract.

-• Contractor will repair or replace storm inlets and do any drainage and utility work that needs done prior to paving.
+• A contractor will repair or replace storm inlets and do any drainage and utility work that needs done prior to paving.

-• Contractor will notify residents prior to mobilizing the milling and paving crews.
-No parking will be permitted and traffic will be limited on the street during milling and paving operations.
+• The contractor will notify residents prior to mobilizing the milling and paving crews.
+No parking will be permitted, and traffic will be limited on the street during milling and paving operations.

-• Mill crew will remove the existing roadway and asphalt wedge curbs approximately 3.5” deep.
-If a street has concrete curbs, the Engineer will determine if the curbs will be left alone or milled out and replaced with asphalt wedge curbs.
+• Mill crews will remove the existing roadway and asphalt wedge curbs approximately 3.5” deep.
+If a street has concrete curbs, the engineer will determine if the curbs will be left alone or milled out and replaced with asphalt wedge curbs.
 Our policy is to remove concrete curbs and replace them with asphalt.

-• Driveways, keyways, and storm and sanitary structures abutting milled surfaces will have ramps installed following milling.
-Residents need to take caution when driving on milled surfaces, so they do not damage their vehicles.
+• Driveways, keyways and storm and sanitary structures abutting milled surfaces will have ramps installed following milling.
+Residents need to take caution when driving on milled surfaces so that they don’t damage their vehicles.

-• Paving crew will prep a street with a distributor truck and spray the surface of the road with a water based trackless tack that helps bond the new asphalt to the milled surface.
-Driving over this tack will not damage your vehicle.
+• Paving crews will prep a street with a distributor truck and spray the road surface with a water based trackless tack that helps bond the new asphalt to the milled surface.
+Driving over this tack will not damage vehicles.

 • Traffic will be allowed on new pavement once it has cooled to the appropriate temperature.